infibrocco/infibrocco/README.md

 - ⚡ Fun fact: ~~I sneeze a lot, but you didn't have to know that~~ I only occasionally sneeze all day now.
 - 💚 I love green stuff.
 And broccoli 🥦
 - I'm an introverted and lonely kid who doesn't have many friends.
 I also haven't played any sports even as a small kid because running in fields triggered my sinusitis and made me sneeze all day.
 - 👓 I've been wearing glasses since kindergarten.
-My first pair of glasses were Harry Potter styler ones but now i wear square frames.
+My first pair of glasses were Harry Potter styled ones but nowadays, I wear square frames.

 <!-- ![GitHub metrics](https://metrics.lecoq.io/infibrocco) -->
 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=infibrocco&show_icons=true&theme=dark)](https://github.com/anuraghazra/github-readme-stats)